 Patients will sometimes get distressed and will occasionally require medicines to help them manage their distress.
-It is important that care plans are in place to direct staff on when it is appropriate to administer these medicines and that records are kept of when the medicine was given, the reason it was given and what the outcome was.
-If staff record the reason and outcome of giving the medicine, then they can identify common triggers which may cause the patient's distress and if the prescribed medicine is effective for the patient.
+It is important that care plans are in place to direct nurses when it is appropriate to administer these medicines and that records are kept of when the medicine was given, the reason it was given and what the outcome was.
+If nurses record the reason and outcome of giving the medicine, then they can identify common triggers which may cause the patient's distress and if the prescribed medicine is effective for the patient.

-The management of medicines prescribed on a "when required" basis for the management of distressed reactions was reviewed for two patients.
+The management of medicines prescribed on a "when required" basis for distressed reactions was reviewed.
 Directions for use were clearly recorded on the personal medication records; and care plans directing the use of these medicines were in place.
-Staff knew how to recognise a change in a patient's behaviour and were aware that this change may be associated with pain.
-Records included the reason for and outcome of each administration.
+Nurses knew how to recognise a change in a patient's behaviour and were aware of the factors that this change may be associated with.
+Nurses were reminded that records should include the reason for and outcome of each administration on every occasion, these details were usually recorded.

-The management of pain was reviewed for three patients.
-Staff advised that they were familiar with how each patient expressed their pain and that pain relief was administered when required.
+The management of pain was discussed.
+Nurses advised that they were familiar with how each patient expressed their pain and that pain relief was administered when required.
 Care plans and pain assessments were in place and reviewed regularly.